myurasov/Salesforce-REST-API-Ionic-Framework-App-Sample/README.md

 	ionic build ios
 	ionic emulate ios

-You should see app loading and immideately opening Salesforce login page.
+You should see app loading and immediately opening Salesforce login page.
 After entering your login credentials and pressing "Log in to Salesforce" app is automatically opened ready to be used:
 	![image](2_3.png)

 Let's dig into the code to see what's actually happening here.